-Superintendent - Crecia Reeves

-Assistants - Gary Blundon, Brooke Olson, Mitchell Olson, Kelvie Reeves, Rylan Reeves,
+Superintendent - Crecia Reeves Assistants - Brooke Olson, Mitchell Olson, Kelvie Reeves, Rylan Reeves, Levi Stoughton

-- 1. To compete in this department, club members must have been enrolled in the beef project with their market animal or commercial heifer in their possession and cared for by them at least 140 days prior to the fair. - a.
+- To compete in this department, club members must have been enrolled in the beef project with their market animal or commercial heifer in their possession and cared for by them at least 140 days prior to the fair. - a.
 This possession and care rule also applies to registered females, with registration papers showing ownership in the exhibitor's name by June 15th of the current year.
 These registration papers are DUE to the extension office by July 1st of the current year. - 2.
+All market steers must be weighed and tagged under supervision of an Extension Agent by March 1. - 3.
+All cattle must be weighed and identified with USDA scrapie premises ID tag or Russell County Tag. - 4.
 4-H'ers must turn in "INTENT TO SELL" forms on sale animals to the Fair office by 10:00p.m.
 WEDNESDAY or they forfeit their privilege to sell.
-Late forms will not be accepted. - 3.
+Late forms will not be accepted. - 5.
 Market beef must be born after January 1 of the previous year.
 Market steers must also participate in Ultrasound Evaluation. (example: if entry in class 1706; same animal must also be entered in class 1707) - 4.
 All market beef must have been weighed at the designated place on official weigh day to be eligible to show at the fair and to receive Rate of Gain award. - 5.
 Market beef must weigh a minimum of 1,050 pounds to sell in the 4-H Sale.
 All steers can show. - 6.
 Market heifers must have a pregnancy check 30 days prior to the fair and be open at the fair vet certificate required to confirm heifer is open. - 7.
 Market beef will be judged according to weight and not by breed.
 Classes will be determined after steers are weighed in on entry day.
-NO REWEIGHING. - All entries for the Registered Breeding Classes must be in the 4-H member's name NO later than June 15th of the current year.
+NO REWEIGHING. - 8.
+All entries for the Registered Breeding Classes must be in the 4-H member's name NO later than June 15th of the current year.
 Final proof of registration is DUE to the Extension Office by July 1st. - 9.
 Breeding classes are available for all recognized breeds of cattle. - 10.
 1st and 2nd Purple of each breed from the registered classes and from the non-registered class will compete for Grand and Reserve Champion overall provided they are of Blue ribbon quality. - 11.
 Tie outs will be allowed for beef in pens behind barns, west side of the horse arena from 9:00p.m. to 9:00a.m.
 Livestock superintendent must sign off that barn and tie-out areas are appropriately cleaned for each exhibitor in order to receive sale premium check.
-If superintendent approval is not received, premium check WILL BE FORFEITED.

-- 12. All 4-H Second Year Bucket Calves must belong to the 4-H'ers who showed them at the previous year of the Russell County Free Fair.
+If superintendent approval is not received, premium check WILL BE FORFEITED. - 12.
+All 4-H Second Year Bucket Calves must belong to the 4-H'ers who showed them at the previous year of the Russell County Free Fair.
 At spring weigh-in, the 4-H'er must declare whether they want to show the calf in the Regular Steer class or in the Second Year Bucket Calf class.
 Steers will be shown as market animals and heifers as breeding heifers.
 Steers will be allowed to sell in the Livestock Sale but must meet all of the criteria of the rules of the sale.
 Steers will be eligible for the Rate of Gain.
-Previous year's Cloverbud 4-H'ers are NOT eligible to participate in this year's Second Year Bucket Calf class. - 13.
-Read 4-H General Livestock Regulations.
+Previous year's Cloverbud 4-H'ers are NOT eligible to participate in this year's Second Year Bucket Calf class.

+13. Read 4-H General Livestock Regulations.